-This program provides you with entry-level skills in graphic design and allows you to upgrade or expand your present skills.
-You will focus on typography and the foundations of visual communication design for both print and on-screen media, and build skills in the most widely used graphic design software applications.
+This program provides you with entry-level skills in graphic design and allows students to upgrade or expand their present skills.
+Students will focus on typography and the foundations of visual communication design for both print and on-screen media, and build skills in the most widely used graphic design software applications.
 This program provides credits towards the Associate in Applied Science Degree in Graphic Design Technology.

 A high school Macintosh based course or GDT 105 with a "C-" or better is required to enroll in GDT software courses.